biomathematicus/CommandLineGPT/README.md

 This project intends to provide a minimalist gateway for developers interested in a commadn-line solution to access OpenAI.
 The example provided is in Python.
 If you want another language, simply run the translation through any of the AI agents available.

 **Git protocol:**

-After you make yoru changes:
+After you make your changes:
 ```bash
 git pull
 git add .